pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 ### epoch

-You will be told when an epoch has expired when you receive an "epoch" command.
+An epoch has expired when you receive an "epoch" command.
 Handle this as per the MLFQ algorithm.
 Note that "epoch" does **not** cause a rescheduling.
 That is, a process running when you receive an "epoch" will remain running but will also be marked as coming from the initial highest priority queue.

 Here is a sample output from "epoch":